transportforcairo/wri-numo_access-analysis/README.md

  The repository is organised into the following folders:
  ### code
 Scripts and edited software tools that comprises the data pipeline enabling accessibility modeling as per our methodology.
-You will find instructions on how to apply the analysis to the city of your choosing in the README within.
+You will find instructions on how to apply the analysis to the city of your choosing in the [README of the code folder](https://github.com/transportforcairo/wri-numo_access-analysis/tree/main/code).
 Pipeline sequence is as follows:
 1. **Pre-processing**: Set of scripts to download and process data from online sources and prepare datasets for analysis.
 2. **pbf_augmenter**: Python script that embeds road segment speed data into an OSM PBF road network.
 More details on this process can be found in the section on [editing osm pbf files](#editing-osm-pbf-files).
 3. **Analysis**: Scripts used for calculating travel time matrices and accessibility measures.
 More details on this process can be found in the section on [micromobility and accessibility](#micromobility-and-accessibility).